 Norges Bank Investment Management (NBIM)

-Presentation of investment performance in compliance with Global Investment Performance Standards (GIPS)
+Presentation of investment performance in compliance with Global Investment Performance Standards (GIPS®)

 Manual

 Laid down: 31st January 2010

 Contents

 1. INTRODUCTION TO GIPS 3

 2. DEFINITIONS AND FUNDAMENTAL INFORMATION 4

-3. COMPOSITES 6
+3. COMPOSITES 7

 4. INPUT DATA 9

 5. CALCULATION METHODOLOGY 11

 6. ERROR CORRECTION GUIDELINE 13

 7. FORMULAS 16

-1. Introduction to GIPS

-Global Investment Performance Standards (GIPS) is a global standard for the calculation and presentation of asset managers' investment results.
+1. Introduction to GIPS Global Investment Performance Standards (GIPS) is a global standard for the calculation and presentation of asset managers' investment results.
 GIPS was created by CFA Institute in the later 1990's.
 CFA Institute is a global association of investment professionals with a mission to develop the investment profession through the highest standards of ethics, education, and professional excellence.
 In January 2010, the 2010 edition of the GIPS standards was adopted with an effective date 1 January 2011.
-NBIM has chosen to follow this edition for purpose of the 2010 verification.

 GIPS is an ethical and voluntary standard to be used by investment managers for creating performance presentations that ensure fair representation and full disclosure.
 Global standardization of investment performance reporting will allow investors to compare investment managers and will allow managers to compete for new business.
 When presenting investment performance in compliance with GIPS, an investment management firm must state how it defines itself as a "Firm".
 In other words, for which part (s) of the firm the performance presentation is relevant and representative.
 Firms must follow the required elements of GIPS to claim compliance with GIPS.
 Firms are strongly encouraged to adopt and implement the recommendations to ensure that the firm fully adheres to the spirit and the intent of GIPS.
-To further increase the level of confidence of NBIM's claim of compliance a qualified third party, Ernst & Young, has performed an independent verification.

-Compliance Statement

-NBIM claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
-NBIM has been independently verified for the periods 31 December 1997 through 31 December 2010.
+To further increase the level of confidence of NBIM's claim of compliance a qualified, independent third party, The Spaulding Group, has performed an independent verification.
+Compliance Statement NBIM claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
+NBIM has been independently verified for the periods 31 December 1997 through 31 December 2013.
 The verification reports are available upon request.
 Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm's policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
 Verification does not ensure the accuracy of any specific composite presentation.

-2. Definitions and Fundamental Information

-Firm Definition

-Norges Bank Investment Management (NBIM), as the firm, is a separate part of the Norwegian Central bank (Norges Bank) and is responsible for investing the international assets of the Norwegian Government Pension Fund.
+2. Definitions and Fundamental Information Firm Definition Norges Bank Investment Management (NBIM), as the firm, is a separate part of the Norwegian Central bank (Norges Bank) and is responsible for investing the international assets of the Norwegian Government Pension Fund.
 NBIM also manages the major share of Norges Bank's foreign exchange reserves and until December 31 2010 the Government Petroleum Insurance Fund.
 NBIM invests in international equities and fixed income instruments, money market instruments and derivatives.
 NBIM includes all mandates managed by NBIM including "The Government Pension Fund Global", "The investment portfolio of Norges Bank's foreign exchange reserves " and "The Government Petroleum Insurance Fund".
-The verification includes the history as defined below:

-- o The Government Pension Fund Global:
+The verification includes the history as defined below: o The Government Pension Fund Global:

+0 Fund 31 December 1997

-- o Fund Level, 31st December 1997
+0 Fund ex Real Estate 31 December 1997

-- Fixed Income Asset Level, 31st December 1997

-- o Equity Asset Level, 31st December 1998
+o Equity 31 December 1998

+o Fixed Income 31 December 1997

+o Real Estate 31 March 2011

-- o The investment portfolio of Norges Bank's foreign exchange reserves:
+o The investment portfolio of Norges Bank's foreign exchange reserves:

-- o Fund Level, 31st December 1997
+o Fund 31 December 1997

-- o Fixed Income Asset Level, 31st December 1997

-- o Equity Asset Level, 31st December 2001
+o Equity 31 December 2001

+5 Fixed Income 31 December 1997

-- o The Government Petroleum Insurance Fund:
+o The Government Petroleum Insurance Fund:

-- o Fund Level, 31st August 1998
+o Fund 31 August 1998